PhelipeAgnelli/aml-blockchain-research/09-clarity-act-defi/README.md

 ---

 *AML-IR-2026-009 · Phelipe Agnelli — AML & Blockchain Forensics*
 *All regulatory references are public documents.
-Legislative status as of May 2026: GENIUS Act is signed law; CLARITY Act is pending Senate floor vote and reconciliation with House text.
+Legislative status as of June 2026: GENIUS Act is signed law; CLARITY Act is pending Senate floor vote and reconciliation with House text.
 This report reflects independent analysis for educational purposes.*